bberliner/openc2-json-schema/README.md

 This repository provides the following features:

 * A [JSON-Schema (draft 07)](https://json-schema.org/specification.html) representation of an OpenC2 Command and an OpenC2 Response, along with custom schema validation rules.
 Using JSON-Schema is a standard way of describing API requests and responses and has become quite popular.
 JSON-Schema supports validation using a [wide variety of programming languages](https://json-schema.org/implementations.html#validators).
 Many of these schema validators produce excellent error messages that are suitable for return to the callers which can be helpful getting implementations up-and-running as soon as possible.
 Further, these JSON-Schema definition files can be used as a basis for creating a full [OpenAPI](https://github.com/OAI/OpenAPI-Specification) compliant specification as well.
+* **NOTE**: This repository also holds community contributions of other JSON-Schema interpretations of the OpenC2 Specification.
+These can be found in the *src/main/resources/contrib* directory.

-* A command-line app, written in Kotlin, that can be used to validate if an OpenC2 Command or OpenC2 Response is valid.
+* A command-line app, written in Kotlin, that can be used to validate if an OpenC2 Command or OpenC2 Response JSON payload is valid, and if not valid, where exactly to find the error.
 * A full automated test suite that supports positive and negative tests for checking example OpenC2 Commands and Responses against the included JSON-Schema.
 This repository accepts pull requests, so it's easy for anyone to add more example Commands and Responses to the test suite or to extend the validation rules.
 As such, this repository could become an authoritative (and exhaustive) collection of examples for how OpenC2 can be used in the wild.
+We currently have over 170 examples in the test suite (contributions enthusiastically accepted!).
 * An example for how JSON-Schema can be used with a standard like OpenC2 and how one might use it to clearly communicate the required fields and types (and complex schema validation rules) of an API.
 At some point, we could use the JSON-Schema provided in this repository as the basis for publishing an official [OpenAPI](https://www.openapis.org/) description of the OpenC2 standard.
 * An example for "**Getting Started**" with a Kotlin project that supports Gradle, the Gradle Kotlin DSL, a command-line app with argument parsing, and an automated Unit Test suite using JUnit5.

 ## Usage